Data Flow

 [wow-core/src/main/kotlin/me/ahoo/wow/eventsourcing/snapshot/SimpleSnapshotStrategy.kt:25]

-Phase 6: Wait Strategy Notification
+Phase 6: Wait Plan Notification

 Wait Stages